-Red grapes to look out for include the Plavac Mali, which is a hybrid of Zinfandel and the ancient red grape, Dobričić; as well as Babić, Tribidrag (better known as Zinfandel or Primitivo), and Plavina.
+Red grapes to look out for include the Plavac Mali, which is a hybrid of Zinfandel and the ancient red grape that grows best on the steep slopes of the Pelješac Peninsula and the islands of Hvar and Brač, Dobričić; as well as Babić, Tribidrag (better known as Zinfandel or Primitivo), and Plavina.
 White grapes grown in this region include Debit, Maraština (Rukatac), Kujundžuša, Pošip, Bogdanuša, Vugava, and Grk.

 - Degarra Winery, Zadar – This small, boutique Zadar winery is a newly established winemaking facility, housed on a former military barracks and founded in 2012.
 Grapes grown include Cabernet, Merlot, Syrah, Plavin, Pošip, and Maraština, which produce quality wines, especially white wines.